Knowledge Hub

 Paying CGT

 If your company is worth more than you paid for it, Capital Gains Tax will be due on the sale.
-There are some tax reliefs available that reduce the amount of CGT payable.
+There may be tax reliefs available that reduce the amount of capital gains tax (CGT) payable, such as Business Asset Disposal Relief, provided specific conditions are met.
+Eligibility depends on factors like your role in the business, how long you’ve owned the shares or assets, and how the sale is structured.

 Disclosing information during due diligence: key steps to success

 Disclosing the right information during due diligence is a critical part of the business sale process.
 Proper preparation ensures you're in the best position to negotiate a favourable deal and successfully complete the transaction.
-We break down what’s expected during the disclosure process, why legal expertise is essential, and how being organised and transparent can help you achieve your goals.
+In our article, we break down what’s expected during the disclosure process, why legal expertise is essential, and how being organised and transparent can help you achieve your goals.
+We also discuss in this article about why disclosure letters are important.

 About our expert